levipereira/triton-server-yolo/perfomance/README.md

-# Model Performance Evaluation using TensorRT engine
+# Model Performance Latency using TensorRT engine
-All models were sourced from the original repository and subsequently converted to ONNX format with dynamic batching enabled.
-Profiling was conducted using TensorRT Engine Explorer (TREx).

-All models was Converted (Re-parameterization), optimized for inference.

 Detailed reports will be made available in the coming days, providing comprehensive insights into the performance metrics and optimizations achieved.